dsw-2/aws_gw_lambda_simulator2/Readme.md

 Each `lambdaRoute` may optionally contain an `options` object of type `gwOptions`.
 Presently it supports:

+* `json`
+    * true: parse request body input data as JSON and set event.body to an object (default)
+    * false: do not parse request body input, set event.body to raw utf8 string

 * `x_api_key` - an optional string value to be required to simulate the API Key functionality of API Gateway.
 When a value is supplied, the exact value must be provided by the caller of the web service in the header `x-api-key`.
 If `x-api-key` is either not provided, or is not the same value specified in the `x_api_key` property, the framework will not execute your lambda, and instead return a 403 error, along with the simple payload of "Forbidden".
 Keep in mind, the scaffold spins up an unencrypted HTTP site, _not_ one protected by HTTPS, so do not use this key to protect services without using an external HTTPS endpoint to proxy the request - otherwise your `x-api-key` could be read by network sniffers.

 * `tokenAuthorizer` - an optional object that can specify an "authorizer" lambda.
 See below for more information.
 A valid `tokenAuthorizer` consists of two values:
   * `filepath` - the path to the entry point file for your Lambda.
 This field operates exactly the same way as the `filepath` field to the target lambda operates.
   * `header_key` - the name of the http header that is expected to contain the authorization token.
 This will be passed into the authorizer lambda `event` object as `authorizationToken`, just like in the real AWS environment.